Part 1: Introduction and questionnaire

 Data collection enables remote monitoring and machine learning, which enable predictive maintenance and asset performance optimization.
 However, market dominance comes from leveraging these building blocks to create end-to-end automated systems and workflows.
 Digital industrial leaders operate differently.
 They change the game.
 They bring together the physical world with the digital enterprise and transform data into business value.

 These organizations remotely monitor and automatically replenish consumables, more efficiently manage warranties and maintenance contracts, increase worker productivity, and dramatically deepen supply chain integration.
 New technologies make this transformation possible.
 However, putting this technology to use and bringing about the organizational change required to transform this potential into value requires both system integration and business realignment.
-We’ll dive deeper into proven methods for solving the whole problem in future posts.
+We’ll dive deeper into proven methods for solving the whole problem in Part 2.